224 total views, 1 views todayEspañol

 Education is ‘key’ when learning to teach baby sign

-Maybe you’re reading a book just to educate yourself on how the ear works.
-Or you may want to show your youngster a new educational toy, show fun pictures or work on a new word.
 Even if it’s just something as simple as changing a diaper or feeding a child, you’re doing invaluable work.
-But in regards to disabled children with hearing issues, teaching baby sign language is not a bad thing either.
+But in regards to disabled children with hearing issues, you have to be some type of ‘special person.’
 In fact, quite a smart move!
 In regards to the importance of caring and the teaching task you perform each day, there is no hierarchy.

 In the beginning, start simply with activities and words you already frequently use.